thwjoy/thwjoy.github.io/_posts/2025-02-11-gen-models.md

 Lipschitz Continuity and WGANs:
 ======
 A significant challenge with GANs is training stability.
 As we spoke about last time, this is caused by loss landscape not being smooth enough, leading to exploding gradients.
-To get around this, we can enforce the Lipschitz constraint on the discriminator.
+To get around this, we can enforce the Lipschitz (basically tells you the maximum gradient) constraint on the discriminator.
 This is done by clipping the weights of the discriminator, or using a gradient penalty.

 <div style="text-align: center;">
     <img src="https://thwjoy.github.io/images/blogs/lipschitz1.png" alt="Lipschitz Continuity" width="50%">
 </div>

-In the context of Lipschitz continuity, one important aspect is that the gradients of the function are bounded.
-Specifically, if a function is Lipschitz continuous with a constant \( L \), it means that the absolute value of the gradient is at most \( L \) for all points in the domain.
+Lipschitz continuit is important as the gradients are bounded, if a function is Lipschitz continuous with a constant \( L \), it means that the absolute value of the gradient is at most \( L \).
 In our case, if we enforce a Lipschitz constraint of 1, it implies that the gradients of the discriminator in the GAN setup cannot exceed 1.
-This property helps in stabilizing the training process, preventing issues like exploding gradients, and ensures that the updates to the model parameters remain controlled and manageable.
+This helps in stabilizing the training process, preventing issues like exploding gradients, and ensures that the updates to the model parameters remain controlled and manageable, i.e we don't fall of a cliff.

 Improved Techniques for GANs:
 - **WGAN**: A method that enforces the Lipschitz constraint by clipping the weights of the discriminator.
-- **WGAN-GP**: A smooth way to enforce the Lipschitz constraint.
+- **WGAN-GP**: A smooth way to enforce the Lipschitz constraint, i.e. we don't do hard clipping.
-- **Gradient Penalty (WGAN-GP)**: A smooth way to enforce the Lipschitz constraint.
 - **Spectral Normalization**: Ensures Lipschitz continuity by normalizing the spectral norm of each layer.
-- **Orthogonal Weights**: Use orthogonal weights.
+- **Orthogonal Weights**: Use orthogonal weights, this is isn't neceesarily related to Lipshitz, but it helps keep the samples diverse by stopiing the representations collapsing to a lower dimensional feature space (i.e. we have many more features to play with).

 ## Variational Autoencoders (VAEs)
-Variational Autoencoders (VAEs) are a powerful class of generative models that combine probabilistic modeling with neural networks.
+Variational Autoencoders (VAEs) are another type of generative models that combine probabilistic modeling with neural networks.
 Unlike GANs, which generate data adversarially, VAEs take a probabilistic approach to model the latent space, i.e. they try and fit a distribution to the data, but also try and learn the latent factors.
 The core idea is to encode input data into a probabilistic distribution over a latent space and then decode it back to generate samples.
-There is a great example of how we want to map from the simple distribution containing the latent factors to the complex distribution containing the data.
+This is a great example of how we want to map from the simple distribution containing the latent factors to the complex distribution containing the data.

 <div style="text-align: center;">
     <img src="https://thwjoy.github.io/images/blogs/vae-dirk.png" alt="Variational Autoencoder" width="50%">